 My goal is to make the buying and selling process as easy as possible.
-I hope you find this information helpful on the journey to your next home.
+Talking is free and there's zero obligation!
+Call or text with questions.

-Do you have questions about mortgage financing or need help finding a lender?
+Questions about mortgage financing or need help finding a lender?
 I can help!
-Contact me for more information.

 Buying & Selling Tips

-* DO use a real estate agent to help with your purchase - my services as a buyer's agent are FREE and I'll be on YOUR side.
+* DO use a real estate agent to help with your purchase - whether buying an existing home or building a new one.
+Having your own agent means I'll be on YOUR side.
 Agents know where some of the best deals are and can give advice about location, inspections, and many other aspects of buying a home.
 Also, entering into a negotiation without representation puts you at a disadvantage.
-Real estate agents are experienced negotiators and can handle the details for you through closing.
+I negotiate for a living and can handle the details for you all the way through closing.

 * Get pre-approved by a lender BEFORE you go shopping for a home!
-This lets you know if you will qualify for a loan, if you have credit issues, and exactly how much house you can afford.
+This lets you know if you have credit issues and exactly how much house you can afford.
 Saves time for both you and your real estate agent, not to mention the disappointment of missing out on a home because of loan or credit issues.

-* Use a local lender - most real estate professionals agree that loans made by local banks and mortgage companies close much more quickly and efficiently.
-In fact, some home sellers are requesting that agents only bring offers from buyers that are pre-approved with a local lender.
+* Use a LOCAL lender - most real estate professionals agree that loans made by local banks and mortgage companies close much more quickly and efficiently.
+In fact, some home sellers request that agents only bring offers from buyers that are pre-approved with a local lender.

 * Remember, there’s no “right” time to buy, just as there’s no perfect time to sell.
 If you find a home now, don’t try to second-guess interest rates or the housing market by waiting longer — you risk losing out on the home of your dreams and a great home won’t stay on the market long.

 * Accept that no house is ever perfect.
 There is virtually always a compromise.
 If it’s in the right location, the yard may be a bit smaller than you had hoped.
 The kitchen may be perfect, but the roof needs repair.
-Focus on what's most important to you and let the minor things go.
+Focus on what's most important to you and compromise on the minor things.

 * It's a great idea to get a market-value appraisal from a local appraiser before listing your home for sale.
-Research shows that unrealistic pricing is one of the biggest reasons that homes sell slowly... sometimes very slowly.
-The real estate market is always changing so even if you've had an appraisal in the past, a current one will help you and your agent to determine a realistic selling price for your home.
+The real estate market is always changing so even if you've had an appraisal in the past, a current one will help us determine a realistic selling price for your home.
 Note: A refinancing appraisal is NOT the same as a market value appraisal and is often higher than market value.

 * Consider getting a home inspection of your own before you put it on the market.
 Most buyers will get a home inspection so it's best to go ahead and repair known issues before your home is listed for sale.
 This helps streamline your "To Do" list and makes for fewer surprises later.

 * Be cautious about remodeling your home to help it sell better.
-By all means, DO spruce up inside and out: freshen paint, make repairs where needed, replace burned out bulbs and remove clutter.
+By all means, DO spruce up inside and out: freshen up, make repairs where needed, replace burned out bulbs and remove clutter.
 But expensive upgrades may be best left to buyer - you may not get your money back for big upgrades and your design choices may not match a buyer's taste.
+Contact me for a free evaluation.

 * Organize and clean.
-Less is more when it's time to sell you home - buyers have more trouble envisioning themselves in a home when distracted by the current owner's possessions.
-Pare down clutter and pack up your least-used items, such as large kitchen tools, out-of-season clothes, toys, and exercise equipment - you're moving anyway so this also jump-starts the packing process.
+Less is more when it's time to sell you home.
+Remove clutter and pack up your least-used items, such as large kitchen tools, out-of-season clothes, toys, and exercise equipment - you're moving anyway so this also jump-starts the packing process.
 Store items off-site or in boxes neatly arranged in the garage or basement.
 Clean the windows, carpets, walls, lighting fixtures, and baseboards to make your home sparkle.
+Gather appliance & home manuals - put in a safe place to pass them on to the buyer.

 * Spruce up the curb appeal.
 Pretend you’re a buyer and stand outside of your home.
 As you approach the front door, what is your impression of the property?
-Do the lawn and bushes look neatly manicured?
 Make sure your home's exterior and yard are neat and attractive.

 What is appraised value?